Marie-Louise von Franz: Meeting Carl Gustav Jung

 At the meeting, Jung and the pupils discussed psychology.
-When Jung commented on a "mentally ill woman, who [actually, not to be taken symbolically] lived on the moon" M.-L. von Franz understood, that there are two levels of reality.
-The psychological, inner world with its dreams and myths was as real as the outer world.
+When Jung commented on a "mentally ill woman, who [actually, not to be taken symbolically] lived on the moon" von Franz understood that there were two corresponding aspects of reality.
+The psychological, inner world, which contained dreams and myths, was as real as the outer, material world.

 Studies, lean times and private tutoring

-In 1933, at the University of Zurich, von Franz started studies in Classical philology and Classical languages (Latin and Greek) as major subjects and in literature and ancient history as minor subjects.
+In 1933, at the University of Zurich, von Franz studied Classical philology and Classical languages (Latin and Greek) as major subjects and literature and ancient history as minor subjects.

-Due to her father's major financial loss in the early 1930s, she had to self-finance her tuition, by giving private lessons as a tutor in Latin and Greek for gymnasium and university students.
-In the years after finishing her studies, she continued this to support herself, working on fairy tale texts.
+Due to her father's major financial loss in the early 1930s as a result of the worldwide financial collapse, von Franz had to self-finance her tuition.
+She did this by giving private lessons as a tutor in Latin and Greek for gymnasium and university students.
+In the years after finishing her university studies, she continued to tutor in order to support herself financially, all the while working on fairy tale texts.

 In addition to her university studies, von Franz occupied herself with Jungian psychology.
-She attended Jung's psychological lectures at the Swiss Federal Polytechnical School in Zurich (now the Swiss Federal Institute of Technology, Zurich) and, in 1935 and thereafter, also attended his psychological seminars.
-In 1934 she started analytical training with Jung.
+She attended Jung's psychology lectures at the Swiss Federal Polytechnical School in Zürich (now the Swiss Federal Institute of Technology, Zürich) and, in 1935 and thereafter, also attended his psychology seminars.
+In 1934, she started analytical training with Jung.

-Collaboration with C.G.
-Jung
+Collaboration with C. G. Jung

 In order to pay C.G.
 Jung for her training analysis, she translated works for him from Greek and Latin texts.
 Among others, she translated two major alchemical manuscripts: Aurora Consurgens, which has been attributed to Thomas Aquinas, and Musaeum Hermeticum.
 As many of its passages were of Islamic and Persian origin, von Franz took up Arabic as study subject at university.

 This was the beginning of a long-standing collaboration with C.G.
 Jung, which continued until his death in 1961.
 Their collaboration was especially close in the field of alchemy.
 Not only did she translate works, she also commented on the origin and psychological meaning of Aurora Consurgens.
 She offered support for the theory that the Christian-alchemical text might have been dictated by Thomas Aquinas himself.

 The experience that Jung termed "objective Psyche" or "collective unconscious" marked her life and work as well as her way of living.
 She worked to understand the reality of this autonomous psyche acting independently from consciousness.